ott-jax/ott/docs/index.rst

-- the first family consists in *discrete* solvers computing transport between point clouds, using the :term:`Sinkhorn algorithm` :cite:`cuturi:13` as well as low-rank solvers :cite:`scetbon:21` algorithms, impacting more advanced solvers addressinv the :term:`Gromov-Wasserstein problem` :cite:`memoli:11,peyre:16`;
+- the first family consists in *discrete* solvers computing transport between point clouds, using the :term:`Sinkhorn algorithm` :cite:`cuturi:13` as well as low-rank solvers :cite:`scetbon:21` algorithms, impacting more advanced solvers addressing the :term:`Gromov-Wasserstein problem` :cite:`memoli:11,peyre:16`;
 - the second family consists in *continuous* solvers, whose goal is to output, given two point cloud samples, a *function* that is an approximate